 The common narrative is that Chief Justice Marshall faced a dilemma: if the Court ordered the Jefferson Administration to act, it might ignore the order-or attack the judiciary in other ways.
 Marshall escaped this dilemma by declaring unconstitutional the federal statutory provision that appeared to give the Court jurisdiction over the case.
-Accordingly, from the 1960s on, the Marbury opinion was often praised as a "brilliant" political maneuver-one that both proclaimed the authority of the Supreme Court (to review the constitutionality of federal legislation), yet also avoided a direct confrontation with Jefferson (because the Court did not order Madison to do anything).
+The Accordingly, from the 1960s on, the Marbury opinion was often praised as a "brilliant" political maneuver-one that both proclaimed the authority of the Supreme Court (to review the constitutionality of federal legislation), yet also avoided a direct confrontation with Jefferson (because the Court did not order Madison to do anything).
 The 1802 repeal was part of the "political background" of Marbury, because the repeal was an example of the kind of danger that Marshall skillfully avoided with his savvy opinion.
+The 1802 repeal was an example of the kind of danger that Marshall skillfully avoided with his savvy opinion.